enqueuer-land/enqueuer/README.md

 ### Configuration File
 To save yourself some time, a configuration file may be used.
 Configuration files tell enqueuer which tests will be executed, log-level, and which output test report files should be generated.
-This file tells how enqueuer should be executed
+This file tells how enqueuer should be executed.
+To run enqueuer with the configuration:

+    $ nqr -c path/to/configuration/file.yml
+or

+    $ nqr --config-file path/to/configuration/file.yml

+#### configuration file attributes
+These are the configuration file attributes:

 **files**
 Requisition file names or glob.
 Enqueuer runs every file that matches an element value.